alejandraluaces/TIY_Application/source/alejandra-plus-tiy.md

 It's important for me to be a [positive force](https://medium.com/@alejandraluaces/we-don-t-need-more-negativity-bfaaaeb81073) in our community.
 I love The Iron Yard's inclusive, collaborative mentality, and that a core part of the curriculum is based around nurturing and leveraging community.

 ### Design
 When I'm working with a client, I keep things as low-fidelity as I can, for as long as I can.
 That way, we can allow the voice, tone, and visual style to evolve naturally before committing too much time to higher-fidelity assets.
+I read [somewhere](http://blog.theironyard.com/2015/07/20/nathan-spainhour-and-the-iron-yard-brand/) that TIY values that type of process as well!

 It's important to establish a design foundation first: defining a strong, consistent message, and clear objectives.
 Visual design naturally follows.

 ### Gifs

-If you've read this far, awesome!
-You shall be rewarded with a gif.
+If you've read this far, congratulations!
+You shall be rewarded with a gif of some super cool cats:

 ![Cool gif](/images/catrusii.gif)